 Dedicated to the art of the moving image, The Bill Douglas Cinema Museum holds a unique place in Exeter’s winter attractions.
 Here, you can immerse yourself in cinema’s magic and history and discover its profound impact on society.

 Venturing a little outside of the city, the imposing Powderham Castle offers an immersive day trip.
 Standing for over six centuries, the castle encapsulates history within its grand walls.
 It gets decked in its holiday finery during the festive season, providing a truly special seasonal experience.

 The Exeter Christmas market is one of the highlights of a trip to Devon in December.
 It’s great to see the event return again in 2023, and we hope local residents and tourists will support the event and enjoy Christmas in Exeter.
 Find out more at the Visit Exeter tourist office and the official website for the city.

 Sustainable Travel Tips

-If you have any questions or comments about visiting Exeter in Xmas or would like to leave a review of the Christmas markets, please leave a comment below.
+If you have any questions or comments about visiting Exeter Xmas Market or would like to leave a review of the Christmas markets, please leave a comment below.